 J.D.
 Wayne State University, 1981

-Development of these abilities is supported by assigned readings, discussion and actual practice of the skills taught, including meditation.
-Course materials and sources draw on research studies, relevant texts and popular media.
+Development of these skills is supported by assigned readings, discussion, and engagement with the skills, including meditation.
+Course materials include research studies, relevant texts and popular media.
 Students practice using the tools presented in class and respond to weekly prompts documenting their experiences.

 |Prof Resp & The Legal Profession;|